PrairieLearn/PrairieLearn/docs/elements.md

 - [`pl-hide-in-panel`](#pl-hide-in-panel-element): Hides content in one or more display panels.
 - [`pl-external-grader-results`](#pl-external-grader-results-element):
   Displays results from questions that are externally graded.
+- [`pl-parsons-problem`](#pl-parsons-problem-element): Submit the result in the correct order and indentation, which by using parson method,

 Note: PrairieLearn Elements listed next have been **deprecated**.
 These elements will be removed at a future date.